ChainixDev/chainix-python/README.md

 - **Network errors**: Automatically retries with backoff
 - **Function execution errors**: Functions that throw exceptions are treated as failed (`success: False`)
-- **Invalid function returns**: If functions don't return the required structure, the chain will stop with a clear error message
+- **Invalid function returns**: If functions don't return the required structure, the chain will stop with a clear error message.
+Note that if your functions encounter errors but don't throw exceptions (e.g., they fail silently), these errors will not be automatically handled and the chain will fail client-side without creating logs.

 ### Best Practices